 Self Guided Trips - The Mackenzie River (Deh Cho)

 Hay River is the perfect location to start your adventure.
-If you drive to Hay River you can either put your vehicle on the NTCL barge and it will be waiting for you in Inuvik when you complete your paddle.
-Check with NTCL as to when you will need to have your vehicle at their dock, the cost is determined by the wieght of your vehicle.
-Or you can catch a plane back from Inuvik to Edmonton or Hay River.
+If you drive to Hay River you can either put your vehicle on the barge and it will be waiting for you in Inuvik or Tuktoyaktuk when you complete your paddle.
+The barge system MTS is under new management so you will need to them in March to determine when you have to have your vehicle at their dock, the cost is determined by the weight/length of your vehicle.
+Or you can catch a plane back from Inuvik to Edmonton, Yellowknife or Hay River.

 If you are flying; West Jet, Canadian North, Air Canada, and First Air all fly into Yellowknife from Edmonton.
-You can then catch a ride down to Hay River on a Buffalo Airways DC-3 (The plane used in the TV series ICE PILOTS).
 Canadian North and First Air both fly out of Inuvik.

-If you paddle to Tuktoyaktuk you can either fly out with the local airlines or take a boat ride back with UP NORTH TOURS
+If you paddle to Tuktoyaktuk you can either fly out with the local airlines or take a boat ride back with Tundra North Tours or check with the locals if there are people travelling to Inuvik.

 Approximate timing of paddling sections of the Mackenzie River: